|

 Typical

-saturated vapour pressure curves
+saturated vapour pressure curves (max. pvap versus

-- The vapour pressure curves for
+- The vapour pressure curves are shown

-tetrachloromethane CCl4, ethanol C2H5OH,
+- tetrachloromethane CCl4, ethanol

 benzene C6H6, water H2O

-and ethanoic acid CH3COOH.
+and ethanoic acid CH3COOH

-- The increase in
+- The increase in vapour pressure of

-liquid molecules, increasing the rate of evaporation.
+the liquid molecules, increasing the rate of evaporation until it

 - When the vapour pressure of a

-liquid matches the ambient pressure, the liquid boils as bubbles of
+liquid matches the ambient pressure, the liquid boils as bubbles

-vapour can now form in the bulk liquid.
+of vapour can now form in the bulk liquid.

-- At 100oC,
+- At 100oC, water vapour

-diagram above).
+above).

 - This has consequences for brewing a